dyikwong/dyikwong.github.io/README.md

 Once the last station of the last file has been read in, the `generateMap()` function is called.

 ### Unknown Dates
 The unknown dates are set to the min and max of the dates.
-Thus, comparing the dates for the beginning and ending of the stations, the minimum (oldest) and maximium (newest) dates can be found.
+Thus, comparing the dates for the beginning and ending of the stations, the minimum (oldest) and maximum (newest) dates can be found.

 ## Creating the map - generateMap()